kevin-cho/mario-item-block/README.md

 # mario-item-block

 This project is a jQuery plugin that creates a simple area that allows a Mario sprite to jump, hit an item block, and randomly generate an item.
-Press `space` or mouse click to jump.
+Click on the game to jump.

 ### How does it work?